codacy/docs/docs/organizations/managing-security-and-risk.md

     1. On Atlassian's website, authorize Codacy to access your Atlassian account.
 Once successful, you're redirected back to Codacy.

-    Upon installation, Codacy imports all Jira tickets that were created within the 90-day period preceding the integration and tagged with the label "security" and displays them on the item list, along with items from other sources.
+    Upon installation, Codacy imports all open Jira issues that were created within the 90-day period preceding the integration and tagged with the label "security" (case-insensitive) and displays them on the item list, along with items from other sources.

-    Jira-related items are then synchronized daily with the matching Jira issues throughout their lifecycle.
+    Items are then synchronized daily with the matching Jira issues throughout their lifecycle.

     !!! note
         Use a Jira account with admin permissions when authorizing Codacy.
 This lets Codacy access all issues, since the integration inherits the permissions of the authorizing account.